Batmanabcdefg/AbaqusTraining/03_Lesson/readme.tex.md

 	*CONTACT PAIR, TYPE=SURFACE TO SURFACE, INTERACTION=SurfInterProps, ADJUST=1.e-3
 	TopSurfCube,BotSurfTable

+Here, the <em> TYPE=SURFACE TO SURFACE </em> option is used.
+For this type of contact, the thickness of shell elements, if used in the contact pair definition, will be relevant.
+The interaction <em> SurfInterProps </em>, which was defined earlier, is referenced in the contact pair definition.

-The slave surface is specified, followed by the master.
-Note: TopSurfCube was defined and used in Lesson 1.
+The next line specifies the two surfaces in contact.
+The slave surface is first specified, followed by the master.
+Some general guidance on the selection of the slave and master surfaces are given in the footnotes:

 ## Analysis step definition